lendway/Homepage-index.md/Research.md

  "The Effect of Priming Structural Fairness on Inequality Beliefs and Preferences" (with Greg Huber). _American Politics Research_.
 [Paper Link](https://journals.sagepub.com/eprint/XKEEENHBVUHAYAGHRCZR/full)

-**Other Writing:**

-"The Effect of Informational and Empathy-Enhancing Interventions on Redistributive Preferences." _Yale Journal of International Affairs_.
-[Paper Link](https://www.yalejournal.org/publications/the-effect-of-informational-and-empathy-enhancing-interventions-on-redistributive-preferences)

 **Under Review**

 "An Empirical Test of How Thin Populist Appeals Increase Public Support for Democratic Backsliding" (R&R at _Political Behavior_).